galaxyproject/video-lectures/src/How-to.md

 :::::{ .spoken  .document}

 Online training is a wonderful tool to learn new skills at our own rythm.
 Trainers often have to consider the best way to convey their knowledge.
 Some people learn better by reading, some other by listening or doing.
 Ideally all material would be available in all formats, but it can be very time consuming.
 I have been participating to the Galaxy Training community.
 Our goal is to provide quality training material to trainers and trainees.
 Facilitating the contribution of new materials, and the maintenance of older ones, can participate to this effort to make knowledge accessible.
-To improve the time spent on formating these training,  we are building a workflow to generate three type of support from a single markdown document : A hands-on page, a slide show, and a video lecture using text-to-speech...
+To improve the time spent on formatting these trainings,  we are building a workflow to generate three type of support from a single markdown document : A hands-on page, a slide show, and a video lecture using text-to-speech...
 In this lecture, we will show how to generate these different types of teaching material easily.
 First, I will talk about the general processing workflow and tools that we used for this project.
 I will explain how to structure the original document, and how to control each output.
-Finally, I will talk about to generate the different documents, and the future evolution of this project...
+Finally, I will talk about how we generate the different documents, and the future evolution of this project...

 ::::::::::